CAA: Writ Petition Summary (All Assam Students’ Union)Citizenship Amendment Act

 In 1985, the Government of India, the State of Assam, AASU and some other parties signed the Assam Accord, 1985.
 The Accord was a settlement to satisfy the demands of the Assam Movement, for the cultural, educational and economic development and protection of the Assamese people.

 After the Accord, the Union introduced Section 6A in the Citizenship Act, 1955.
 Among other things, Section 6A provided that in the state of Assam, ‘illegal’ migrants who had arrived prior to January 1966 would receive citizenship.
 People who arrived between January 1996 and March 1971 would receive citizenship after 10 years.
 And people who arrived after March 1971 would not be eligible for citizenship.

 Sections 2, 3, 5 and 6 of the CAA have the effect of providing citizenship to ‘illegal’ migrants from the earlier mentioned religions and countries.
 It allows this for migrants who entered even until December 2014.

-So, the petitioner argues that the CAA contravenes the earlier ‘solemn’ promise made to the people of Assam in the Assam Accord, which was statutorily enacted through section 6A.
-Especially since section 6A (8) specifically provides that the section will have effect over any other law in force at the time.
+So, the petitioner argued that the CAA contravenes the earlier ‘solemn’ promise made to the people of Assam in the Assam Accord, which was statutorily enacted through Section 6A.
+Especially since Section 6A (8) specifically provides that the Section will have effect over any other law in force at the time.